A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-This section provides a mathematical framework for incorporating emission-related side constraints, while relying on fairly general assumptions on the macroscopic relationship between the aggregate emission rate and the link occupancy.
-We also present explicit reformulations of the emission side constraints for three special cases, namely, when the relationship is 1) affine, 2) convex piecewise affine, and 3) concave piecewise affine.
-Notably, all three formulations lead to linear constraints, which, when combined with the signal control formulation presented earlier, do not alter the nature of the mixed integer linear program.
+This section provides a general mathematical framework for incorporating emission-related side constraints, while relying on fairly general assumptions on the macroscopic relationship between the aggregate emission rate and the link occupancy.
+We also present explicit reformulations of the emission side constraints for three special cases, namely, when the relationship is (1) affine; (2) convex piecewise affine; and (3) concave piecewise affine.
+Notably, all the three reformulations lead to linear constraints, which, when combined with the signal control formulation presented earlier, do not alter the nature of the mixed integer linear program.

-We propose a set of emission-related constraints constructed in a data-driven manner that employs robust optimization techniques to handle prediction errors arising from the macroscopic relationship.
+We propose a set of emission-related constraints constructed in a data-driven manner, which employs robust optimization techniques to handle prediction errors arising from the macroscopic relationship.
 In addition, we show that when this relationship is either affine or convex/concave piecewise affine, the resulting emission-related side constraints are still linear.

-Using notations established in Section \ref{secctf}, we let $N_i(t)=N_{i,up}(t)-N_{i,down}(t)$ be the total number of vehicles on link $I_i\in\mathbb{I}$ at time $t$; in other words, it denotes the link occupancy (in vehicle). $\mathbb{I}$ denotes the set of links in the network.
-The time-varying aggregate emission rate (AER) on link $I_i$ is denoted by $\epsilon_i(t)$.
-Although our previous numerical simulations suggest an approximately affine relationship between $N_i(t)$ and $\epsilon_i(t)$, in the following derivation of emission constraints we assume a more general functional form for such a relationship.
-As a result, the proposed framework can handle a wider range of macroscopic relationships.
+For an arbitrary link in the network, we let $N(t)$ be the occupancy of this link at time $t$.
+Here, for notation convenience the subscript `$i$' indicating the link ID is dropped in this section.
+The time-varying aggregate emission rate (AER) on this link is denoted $AER(t)$.
+In the following derivation of emission constraints we assume a general polynomial form relating $N(t)$ to $AER(t)$.
+As a result, the proposed framework can handle a wide range of macroscopic relationships.

 We assume the macroscopic relationship is approximated by a polynomial with degree ${\mathcal L}$, where the approximation is based on regression analysis or other types of curve-fitting techniques: